paulvha/apollo3/ble_amdtp_raspPi/amdtc/Readme.md

 An example for the AMD transfer protocol.
-Will enable data communication of different kinds over bluetooth between an Artemis board as server and a linux clien
+Will enable data communication of different kinds over bluetooth between an Artemis board as server and a linux client

-paulvha / February 2020 / Version 1.0

 # Arduino IDE/ Apollo3

-Copy the 'ble_amdts' directory example into the Arduino IDE. compile as normal, load to the board and start the interactive monitor.
+Copy the 'amdtp_server' directory example into the Arduino IDE. (tested with version 1.8.13) Make sure to use Apollo3 Sparkfun Library (at least) 2.0.1 Set parameters and if necessary install BME280. (see arduino_amdtp.odt) compile as normal, load to the board and start the interactive monitor.

-# Client side L Ubuntu or Raspberry Pi
+# Client side : Ubuntu or Raspberry Pi

 ## Install Bluez
 Follow the instruction for Bluez installation and compilation on: